DominicNyabuto/Earthquake-Damage-Classification-Kavrepalanchok-Nepal/README.md

 | Decision Tree | 0.6441 | 0.6100 | 0.9856 | 0.7536 |
 | Logistic Regression | 0.6530 | 0.6197 | 0.9342 | 0.7483 |

 *LightGBM emerged as the best model, achieving a high recall while maintaining a better balance between recall and precision.
-It is the most suitable for comprehensive damage assessment tasks where both false positives and false negatives carry significant consequences.*
+It is most suitable for comprehensive damage assessment tasks where both false positives and false negatives carry significant consequences.*

 ## Quick Start